thibaultserti/thibaultserti/README.md

 - ⚡ Trainer for <b>[Rezoleo](https://github.com/rezoleo)</b>

 Welcome to my personal <b>GitHub</b> page!
 In this page I upload some of my projects that I like, in order to keep track of my work throughout the years!
-I like security and data science topics and I'm very interested into the their industrialization.
+I like security, ops and data science topics and I'm very interested into the their industrialization.

+I am a [Professional Google Certified Architect](https://cloud.google.com/certification/cloud-architect), a [Terraform Associate](https://www.hashicorp.com/certification/terraform-associate) and a [Kubernetes Certified Administrator](https://www.cncf.io/certification/cka/).

-I'm doing a lot of CTFs and challenges in every domain (reverse, scripting, crypto, ...)
+I'm also doing a lot of CTFs and challenges in every domain (reverse, scripting, crypto, ...)
 You can find me on:

 <table align="center">